zalando/zally/README.md

 ### Installation and Usage

-You can find installation steps in the [Server Readme](https://github.com/zalando-incubator/zally/blob/master/server/README.md) and [CLI Readme](https://github.com/zalando-incubator/zally/blob/master/cli/README.md).
+You can find installation steps in the [Server Readme](https://github.com/zalando-incubator/zally/blob/master/server/README.md), [CLI Readme](https://github.com/zalando-incubator/zally/blob/master/cli/README.md) and [Web UI Readme](https://github.com/zalando-incubator/zally/tree/master/web-ui).

 If you just wanna try it out: first run the server locally, then just use the cli tool as it is provided.